-The difficulty of the Internal Medicine Board Exams is the breadth of knowledge that physicians are required to know.
-We tend to see the pass rate around 84%.
-However, there are years when the pass rate is higher.
+The difficulty of the Internal Medicine board exam is the breadth of knowledge that physicians are required to know.
+In 2021, the pass rate for the exam was just 88%.

 Below are sample Internal Medicine Board review practice questions.
 We suggest going through question banks several times.

 Test your knowledge with these free questions from the BoardVitals Internal Medicine Question Bank.